serverside-swzo/REI-Crafting-Recipe-Formatter/README.md

 ## Important!!
 - Ensure that the input **images are of size 450x198**; otherwise, the script will skip them and print an error message.
-- The **Minecraft GUI scale needs to be set to 3x** for it to work properly!!!!! and this will automattically acheive the **450x198** dimensions when exporting
+- The **Minecraft GUI scale needs to be set to 3x** for it to work properly!!!!! and this will automattically acheive the **450x198** dimensions when exporting if this doesnt work and the image dimensions are different use a converter to change its dimensions and make sure to use nearest neibor

 ## Requirements